1965 Chevrolet Bel Air 409 4-Speed Wagon – Sold!

 Click on the feature image below to navigate through all of the pictures in this car’s gallery:

-We came across this 1965 Chevrolet Bel Air Nine Passenger Station Wagon here on Craigslist in Sharon, Massachusetts where the current owner of the past five years is currently asking $22,995.
-Referring to the Hagerty Insurance Online Valuation Tool, the private seller has his rare station wagon priced between the #2 “Excellent” value of $24,100 and the #3 “Good” estimate of $18,000, so the seller has his wagon realistically priced considering the rare power train combined with nine passenger seating.
+We came across this 1965 Chevrolet Bel Air Nine Passenger Station Wagon originally listed in September 2019 on Craigslist in Sharon, Massachusetts where the current owner of the past five years is currently asking $22,995.
+Referring to the Hagerty Insurance Online Valuation Tool, the private seller has his rare station wagon priced between the #2 “Excellent” value of $24,100 and the #3 “Good” estimate of $18,000, so the seller has his wagon realistically priced considering the rare power train combined with nine-passenger seating.

 If the details check out at your in-person inspection, this Bel Air represents a fast way to take you and your eight teammates to the softball game.
 Good luck with the purchase!